I found him that way

-Albert stood up with him and put out his hands.
+Albert stood up and put out his hands.
 "Calm down, Ricky.
-Obviously I'm not gonna tell on you…but I'm telling you for your own good…your sanity.
-I just wanted you to know that…you're not alone here.
-You've been so depressed to point of almost killing yourself and it scared the heck out of me!
+Obviously I'm not gonna tell on you…but I'm telling you for your own good.
+For your sanity.
+I wanted you to know that you're not alone here.
+You've been depressed to point of almost killing yourself and it scared the heck out of me!
 The only way to conquer that is to face up to your mistakes and get some help.
-I'm not a therapist or anything…but I'm your family, and dammit, if no one else can help you, then I will!"
+I'm not a therapist or anything but I'm your family, and dammit, if no one else can help you, then I will!"

-Ricky laughed suddenly.
+Ricky laughed.
 He didn't mean for it to come out so spiteful.

 "You act like you're my father!
 You're not!
 You have a wife and daughter, take care of them and leave me alone!
 You're just my uncle!"